bennullgraham/filternaut/docs/examples.rst

    WHERE ("auth_user"."first_name" = Art AND
           "auth_user"."last_name" = Vandelay)

-Mapping a different public API onto your schema.
+Mapping a Different Public API onto your Schema.
 ------------------------------------------------

 In this example, the source data's ``last_transaction`` value filters on the